Thursday, February 27, 2020

 Review

-Remember what I said in my review of Wreck-It Ralph that I wished for a movie adaptation of Sonic the Hedgehog.
+Remember what I said in my review of Wreck-It Ralph about wishing for a movie adaptation of Sonic the Hedgehog?
 It has finally come true, but not the way you would expect.
 I've already reviewed one film based on the video game character that happened to be a two-episode anime miniseries.
-I was sceptical of the new SONIC THE HEDGEHOG movie that I thought would not work in live-action.
+I was sceptical about the new SONIC THE HEDGEHOG movie, which I thought would not work in live-action.
 Because I looked at the teaser that featured an unsettling CGI design of Sonic, which was too bizarrely realistic, many other fans felt the same way I did.
 Fortunately, they re-designed it, and fans were much happier with it.

 An energetic and (no pun intended) fast-paced movie has gotten the character right onto the big screen.
 Unlike several video game movies, except a few like Detective Pikachu, this movie does justice to the source material.
 One drawback of SONIC is the simplistic and predictable storyline.